marklechtermann/k8sdisturber/README.md

 ## Database

+If you want, then you can also use a database.
+On the route <http://localhost/database> you can see how your backend communicates with a database.
+For this, you need to load another Kubernetes manifest into your cluster.

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/marklechtermann/k8sdisturber/master/kubernetes/database.yaml
 ```

 You can access the PGAdmin4 if yout want:
 <http://pgadmin.localhost>

+User: admin@example.org
+Pass: mypassword

 ## Kubernetes Dashboard